Oct 18, 2025

 3. Lawful requests (e.g., subpoenas, search warrants) for recorded video must be forwarded to the Chief Operations and Safety Security Officer, then be in consultation with the President of the College.

-4. Internal requests for copies and/or information of video recording must be forwarded by a Cabinet Member to the Chief Operations and Safety Security Officer by official memo or other official documentation.
+4. Internal requests for copies and/or information of video recording must be forwarded by a Cabinet Member to the Chief Operations and Safety Security Officer by official memo, email, or other official documentation.
+Internal requests may only be made for safety or security purposes.
 Records of this documentation will be maintained by the Chief Operations and Safety Security Officer.

 5. The President of the College may delegate certain authorities as needed.